m4ll0k/SecretFinder/BurpSuite-SecretFinder/README.md

 ## Burp Suite - Secret Finder (beta v0.1)

 A Burp Suite extension to help pentesters to discover a apikeys,accesstokens and more sensitive data using a regular expressions.
 SecretFinder process any HTTP response (support javascript file) and support Passive and Active scan.
-This extension has been developed by M'hamed Outaadi (@m4ll0k).
+This extension has been developed by (@m4ll0k).

 Add RegEx
 ---